 On the first of every month (or as listed on the calendar):

 - Registration is closed for that months ranking.

 - Blockstack team sends the complete list of apps to our app reviewer partners.
-App miners do not need to reach out to Product Hunt, Democracy Earth, or TryMyUI.
+App miners do not need to reach out to Product Hunt, Awario, TryMyUI, or the digital rights reviewer.